pachyderm/pachyderm/doc/deployment/deploy_custom.md

 ### Service

-You'll see three [`Service`](https://kubernetes.io/docs/concepts/services-networking/service/) manifests in a Pachyderm deployment.
+In a typical Pachyderm deployment, you see three [`Service`](https://kubernetes.io/docs/concepts/services-networking/service/) manifests.
 Services are how Kubernetes exposes Pods to the network.
 If you  use [StatefulSets](./on_premises.html#statefulsets) to deploy Pachyderm (that is, you use `--dynamic-etcd-nodes` flag),